SergiiBal/learning-java/resources/NOTES.md

 ## Inharitance
 TODO: Read every method of Object Class and try them on Cats anf Bird objects, except wait, notify, finalize TO DO: Make Bird extend Animal

+## Homework

+### 06.07.2020
+* Create one more Transportation Service in Interfaces package, with default(no arguments) and one parameter constructors.
+Use in playground.